 - Carefully slice your spaghetti squash in half.
 (Be careful!)

-- Scoop out the seeds and flip them cut side down on a large microwave safe plate.
+- Use a spoon to scoop out the seeds and flip them cut side down on a large microwave-safe plate.

 - Add a little water to the bottom of the plate (to create steam) and microwave on high for 10 minutes.

-- In a small casserole dish (mine was 6 X 8) add a thin layer of tomato sauce to the bottom.
+- In a small casserole dish (6×8 or 8×8) add a thin layer of tomato sauce to the bottom.

 - Combine the rest of the tomato sauce with the ricotta cheese.

-- Once the spaghetti squash is done in the microwave, scoop out the insides with a folk.
-(It’ll make little “strands”) but be careful, it’ll be hot!
+- Once the spaghetti squash is done in the microwave, let it cool, then scoop out the insides with a fork.

-- Then layer in spaghetti squash over the sauce.
+- Layer the spaghetti squash over the sauce.